jesse-ai/docs/docs/faq/livetrade.md

 ## Should I wait until then and do nothing?!
 Rest assured, you won't have to change your backtest strategies to work with the live-trade mode.
 It will work as is.

-Hence, in the meantime, instead of waiting, work on developing profitable strategies using the current backtest mode.
+Hence, in the meantime, work on developing profitable strategies using the current backtest mode.
 Because that's really what you need to be concerned about.